chandana1206/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
 Movie Recommendation System 🎬

 A machine learning-based recommendation system that suggests movies to users based on their preferences and previous viewing patterns.
+This project recommends movies based on various features like genre, actor, director, and rating using content-based filtering.
-This project leverages natural language processing (NLP) and cosine similarity to provide personalized movie recommendations.
+It also leverages natural language processing (NLP) and cosine similarity to provide personalized movie recommendations.

 Features
-Content-based : Recommends movies similar to a given movie using cosine similarity.
-Filter-Based: Allows filtering of movie recommendations based on genre, actors, and directors.
+Movie Title Recommendations: Get movie recommendations based on the movie title you input.
-Rating-Based Recommendations: Returns the top movies based on ratings.
+Top Movies by Genre/Actor/Director: Filter and sort movies based on genre, actor, or director.
+Cosine Similarity: Uses cosine similarity to measure the similarity between movies based on features such as actors, genres, and director.
+Top-rated Movies: Sorts movies by their ratings to recommend top movies.

 Dataset
-The recommendation system uses a dataset containing the following columns:
+The dataset used contains information about over 5000 movies, including:
-title: Movie title
+Movie Title
-genres: List of genres associated with the movie
-overview: Brief description of the movie's plot
-ratings: User ratings (0–10 scale)
-cast: Leading actors
+Genre(s)
+Actors
-director: Director of the movie
+Director
-tags: Keywords and other text data associated with the movie
+Rating
+Year of Release
+Box Office Gross